Robert Frost - Two roads diverged in a wood

 How one poem on the wall sparks the conversations students remember for life.

 Robert Frost's most famous lines are taught in nearly every school — but a poster on the wall turns a poem on a page into a daily prompt about courage and choice.
-Here's how teachers and parents use 'The Road Not Taken' to inspire students.
+Here is how teachers and parents use 'The Road Not Taken' to inspire students long after the unit ends.

-A poem every student meets — and few forget
+A poem every student meets — and few ever forget

 As a poster on a classroom wall, the poem stops being a page in a textbook and becomes a daily prompt.
-Students glance at it between lessons, and the words do quiet work — nudging them to think about the choices ahead, the pressure to follow the crowd, and what it might mean to take the road less traveled in their own lives.
+Students glance at it between lessons, and the words do quiet work — nudging them to think about the choices ahead, the constant pressure to follow the crowd, and what it might mean to take the road less traveled in their own lives.
+A poem read once and tested is easily forgotten; a poem lived alongside, day after day, becomes part of how a student sees the world.

 Shop the poster →